Latest News

 Section 3.
 SPECIAL COMMITTEES:

-line until 5 have agreed to serve) will be asked to make up the committee.
-If one spouse agrees to serve on the committee, the other spouse will not be eligible to serve, even though they have received enough votes to do so.
-No church employee may serve on the committee; however spouses of employees are eligible to serve.
+(1) Pastor Search Committee (as stipulated in Article II Paragraph 1).
+A Pastor Search Committee is formed by having the members of the congregation provide 7 names of individuals who they would like to have serve on the committee.
+From those names, 5 individuals (beginning with the person with the highest number of votes) will be asked to make up the committee.
+If one spouse agrees to serve on the committee, the other spouse will not be eligible to serve even though they may have received enough votes to do so.
+No church employee may serve on the Committee; however spouses of employees are eligible to serve.

 (2) Other special committees may be elected as necessary by the church, or assembled by the pastor in consultation with the Deacon Fellowship, with such duties as may be designated.